Migration from 20220927/0.5.1 to 20230114/0.7.1

 Timestamps are now available through timestamp(), also returning a Header; and the information contained in encoder is available through measurement_id() (see the next line item for the conversion).

 • encoder: Encoder counts were part of the LEGACY UDP profile, representing the azimuth angle as a raw encoder count starting from 0 to a max value of 90111.
 It thus incremented 44 ticks per azimuth angle in 2048 mode, 88 ticks in 1024 mode and 176 in 512 mode.
-To recover encoder infcount, you can multiply the measurement_id by the number dictated by your lidar mode.
+To recover encoder count, you can multiply the measurement_id by the number dictated by your lidar mode.
 We would suggest, however, migrating to use simply measurement_id and multiplying by 360 degrees/ N where N is the number of columns in your mode (512, 1024, 2048) when you need the azimuth, thus untying any sense of azimuth from the internal mechanicals of the Ouster sensor.